 The amplitude of an audio signal similarly coincides with the strength of that signal.
-Remember that we measure electrical signals at root mean square (rms) values rather at peak values.
+Remember that we measure electrical signals as root mean square (rms) values rather than peak values.

 The easy equation to determine the rms value for a sine wave (with a known peak value) is as follows:

 Vrms = 1/√2 × Vmax